-MONACO, Dec.
-21, 2020 (GLOBE NEWSWIRE) — Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced today that Scorpio Services Holding Limited (“SSH”), a related party, has purchased 117,000 common shares of the Company at an average price of $15.29 per share in the open market.
-The Company currently has 11,554,837 common shares outstanding, of which SSH and its affiliates own 3,224,751 or 27.91%.
+MONACO — (Marketwired) — 01/12/16 — Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced that Scorpio Services Holding Limited (“SSH”) has purchased an aggregate of 338,436 common shares of the Company at an average price of $4.64 per share in the open market since the Company’s previous announcement on October 1, 2015.
+The Company currently has 28,697,366 common shares outstanding, of which SSH owns 2,238,228 or 7.80%.

 About Scorpio Bulkers Inc.

 Matters discussed in this press release may constitute forward-looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward-looking statements in order to encourage companies to provide prospective information about their business.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.
 The Company desires to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and is including this cautionary statement in connection with this safe harbor legislation.
-The words “believe,” “anticipate,” “intend,” “estimate,” “forecast,” “project,” “plan,” “potential,” “may,” “should,” “expect,” “pending” and similar expressions identify forward-looking statements.
+The words “believe,” “anticipate,” “intends,” “estimate,” “forecast,” “project,” “plan,” “potential,” “may,” “should,” “expect,” “pending” and similar expressions identify forward-looking statements.

 The forward-looking statements in this press release are based upon various assumptions, many of which are based, in turn, upon further assumptions, including without limitation, our management’s examination of historical operating trends, data contained in our records and other data available from third parties.
 Although we believe that these assumptions were reasonable when made, because these assumptions are inherently subject to significant uncertainties and contingencies which are difficult or impossible to predict and are beyond our control, we cannot assure you that we will achieve or accomplish these expectations, beliefs or projections.
-We undertake no obligation, and specifically decline any obligation, except as required by law, to publicly update or revise any forward‐looking statements, whether as a result of new information, future events or otherwise.

-Scorpio Bulkers Inc.
+Source: Scorpio Bulkers Inc.